 Ignacio Montoya: The Pyramid Lake dialect of Northern Paiute

-Dr. Montoya was born in Southern New Mexico and was raised in a small town on the border of the United States and Mexico until the age of 13, when his family moved to the Phoenix, Arizona area.
+Montoya was born in Southern New Mexico and was raised in a small town on the border of the United States and Mexico until the age of 13, when his family moved to the Phoenix, Arizona area.
 He was raised by his grandmother and his mother, who was the first person in the family to earn a college degree, an accomplishment she achieved while raising three teenage boys.
-For many years prior to entering his PhD program, Dr. Montoya was an elementary and middle school teacher.
+For many years prior to entering his doctoral program, Montoya was an elementary and middle school teacher.
 As a graduate student, he was first a mentor and instructor and then a coordinator for the CUNY Pipeline Program, whose goal is to support undergraduate students from underrepresented groups who are interested in graduate school.
-Throughout the many facets of his career as an educator, Dr. Montoya has been strongly committed to education as a means of empowering marginalized communities.
+Throughout the many facets of his career as an educator, Montoya has been strongly committed to education as a means of empowering marginalized communities.

 Northern Paiute is one of the local Indigenous languages of the Reno-Sparks area.
 It is spoken in the Northwestern part of the Great Basin, including Northwestern Nevada and parts of Oregon, Idaho, and California.
 Like other languages, Northern Paiute exhibits different varieties (or dialects), depending on where it is spoken.
 This project focuses on the variety of Northern Paiute spoken in the Pyramid Lake area.

 Northern Paiute is considered an endangered language, which means that it is at risk of having no native speakers in the near future as a result of a decline in the number of speakers over the last century.
 In order to help maintain and strengthen the language, a number of efforts are underway to revitalize Northern Paiute.
-In addition to being endangered, Northern Paiute is also under-documented, which means that there is not enough information about its vocabulary and grammar compared to other languages.
+In addition to being endangered, Northern Paiute is also under-documented, which means that there is as much information about its vocabulary and grammar compared to other languages.
 Since this project involves compiling information on Northern Paiute, it thereby contributes to both the documentation and the revitalization of the language.